Food and Wine Pairing Basics (Start Here!)

-Learn the fundamentals behind food and wine pairing to create your own great pairings.
-This guide will show you the steps and what to look for in your recipe to find the perfect wine.
+Learn food and wine pairing basics so you can create your own pairings.
+This guide will show you the steps on how to pair.
+You’ll also learn what to look for in a recipe in order to make great wine matches.

 If you’re just getting started, you’ll find these tried-and-true methodologies to produce consistently great pairings.
 That said, as you get more familiar with different wines, you’ll become confident and can experiment breaking the rules!
 (Gamay with trout anyone?)